fogfish/datum/doc/generic.md

 ).
 ```

-Unfortunately, usage of records have a couple of disadvantages that make them hardly usable in large projects:
+Unfortunately, usage of records have a couple of disadvantages that makes they usage questionable:

 * external serialization of domain models often requires knowledge of internals about records: types, attributes names, cardinality, etc. This information is not implicitly available unless you import `.hrl` file with records definition.
+It will be available for you only at compile time.
 * record transformations to other record or any external format requires boilerplate code.
 * generic programming with records requires macros.
-* new built-in data type `maps()` obsoletes usage of records for casual use-cases.
+* new built-in data type `map()` obsoletes usage of records for casual use-cases.

 For these reasons, we would like to improve records runtime flexibility through `parse_transform` while keeping its compile-time benefits for domain modeling.

-The latest release of library aims on most common tasks in software engineering: representation switching.
+The latest release of library aims on most common tasks in software engineering: representation switching or data transformation.

 ## Switching representations

-`datum` provides a `parse_transform` called `generic` that allows us to switch back and forth between a concrete records (ADT) and its generic representa􏰀on without boilerplate.
+`datum` provides a `parse_transform` called `generic` that allows us to switch back and forth between a concrete records (ADT) and its generic representation without boilerplate.
 Please not that the generic representation is opaque structure for your code.
 Please follow examples of generic [here](../examples/src/examples_generic.erl).

 <!--
 Let's take a closer look at generic semantic: